yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 **3) Compare your result / _SplitLab_ diagnostic plot with the provided diagnostic plots**

   - folder `02_SL_diagnosticplots`: diagnostic plots for wrong and correct relative temporal alignment
-  - shape of the E-N particle motion: linear or elliptic ?
+  - shape of the E-N particle motion: linear or elliptic?
-  - SKS phase-related signal on the transverse (T) component: no or yes ?
+  - SKS phase-related signal on the transverse (T) component: yes or no?

 ### Details on earthquakes and traces